ZhengguoTan/publ_DeepDWI/ismrm/main.md

 ### Data Acquisition

-A total of four volunteers with written informed consent approved by the local ethics committee participated in the study.
+Three volunteers and one patient with written informed consent approved by the local ethics committee participated in the study.

 #### Brain DWI at 7T